turingschool/front-end-curriculum/lessons/module-1/html-1.md

 ## Learning Goals

 * Understand what HTML stands for and it's purpose
-* Learn about the HTML structure and how to incorporate semantic HTML elements
+* Know how to identify and use attributes for appropriate elements
-* Know how to utilize images, hyperlinks, and tables
+* Know and explain the difference between block and inline elements
-* Understand what Developer Tools are and how can you use them
-* Create semantic forms including labels, inputs, and buttons
+* Begin using semantic elements to build an HTML layout

 ## Prep